-4 Trees to Plant for a Beautiful Landscape All Year
+6 Trees with White Bark for a Beautiful Landscape All Year Long

 In search of a tree that looks good all year long?
-Colorful leaves come and go, but limbs covered with white bark appear striking no matter the season.
+Colorful leaves come and go, but white tree bark is striking no matter the season.

-Often, trees are selected and grown for their foliage, fruit, or flowers—seasonal features that blossom and fade over the course of several months—but it’s not impossible to find deciduous trees (those with leaves that often drop over the winter) capable of delivering beauty year-round.
+Often, trees are selected and grown for their foliage, fruit, or flowers—seasonal features that blossom and fade over several months.
+However, it’s not impossible to find deciduous trees (those with leaves that drop over the winter) capable of delivering beauty year-round.
 The key is to narrow your search to trees with white bark.
 Even in winter months, when barren, uniquely alabaster branches offer a striking contrast against dark siding, a backdrop of evergreens, or even against the winter sky.

 - Doorenbos (Betula utilis var. jacquemontii, ‘Doorenbos’) grows up to two feet per year to reach a mature height of 40 to 50 feet with a 30-foot crown spread.
 Doorenbos features peeling white bark that falls away to reveal light orange under-bark.
 The under-bark turns white soon after the surface layer falls off, and the shedding of its bark is an ongoing process.
 Brown trailing flowers, known as “catkins,” appear in spring, followed by dark green leaves that turn yellow-gold in the fall before dropping.